 3. What is the role of the National Office?

-Habitat’s work in a country is coordinated and supported by a national Habitat office, staffed by experts in construction technology, financial management, marketing and fundraising.
-A national advisory board provides support to achieve the strategic directions of the country program.
-In Bangladesh, Habitat operates under its National Office in collaboration with three HRCs and nine satellite offices.
+Habitat’s work in a country is coordinated and supported by a national Habitat office, staffed by experts in construction technology, financial management, marketing, volunteer management and fundraising.
+In Bangladesh, Habitat operates under its National Office in collaboration with six HRC offices.

 4. What is the role of a Habitat Resource Center?

 A Habitat Resource Center (HRC) broadens the reach of Habitat’s home-building programs.
 An HRC may be a physical structure or a network of specialists offering support and resources.
 Centers provides expertise in one or more of such areas as project and construction management; research on appropriate technology including the production of cost effective, high-quality building materials, and providing construction skills training to local people.
-They also respond to disasters and provide housing microfinance expertise.
-HRCs provide services to Habitat satellite offices, partner organizations as well as Habitat home partners and communities.
-Satellites focus on identifying local housing needs, mobilizing resources to deliver housing solutions, raising awareness, providing training to communities and hosting volunteer builds.
+They also respond to disasters.
+HRCs provide services to partner organizations as well as Habitat home partners and communities.
+HRCs focus on identifying local housing needs, mobilizing resources to deliver housing solutions, raising awareness, providing training to communities and hosting volunteer builds.

 5. How many people does Habitat for Humanity help each year?

 Every 21 minutes, a family has a better home thanks to Habitat for Humanity, its volunteers and partners.
-Since 1976, HFH International has built, renovated and repaired well over 400,000 homes around the world, providing more than 2 million people in countries and territories across six continents with safe, decent and affordable shelter.
-Habitat for Humanity served a record 74,960 families worldwide in the financial year to 30th June 2010.
+Since 1976, HFH International has helped over 1 million families around the world, providing with safe, decent and affordable shelter.
+Habitat for Humanity served more than 3 million families worldwide involving more than 2 million volunteers in the financial year 2014.
 Habitat also helped tens of thousands more people establish legal rights to a house or land, or with technical assistance ranging from legal help to construction advice or training.

 6. What does Habitat for Humanity do in the Asia-Pacific region?

 Habitat for Humanity began working in the Asia-Pacific region in 1983 with a pilot program in India.
-The organization has built, renovated and repaired more than 105,000 homes and served more than 530,000 people around the region (as of June 2010).
-Habitat currently has operations in Afghanistan, Australia, Bangladesh, Cambodia, China, Fiji, Guam, India, Indonesia, Japan, South Korea, Malaysia, Mongolia, Nepal, New Zealand, Pakistan, Papua New Guinea, the Philippines, Singapore, Sri Lanka, Thailand, Timor Leste (East Timor), Vanuatu and Vietnam.
+Habitat currently has operations in Australia, Bangladesh, Cambodia, China, Fiji, India, Indonesia, Japan, South Korea, Malaysia, Myanmar, Nepal, New Zealand, Papua New Guinea, the Philippines, Singapore, Sri Lanka, Thailand, and Vietnam.
 In Japan, Singapore and Hong Kong, Habitat is involved in fundraising, advocacy and organizing volunteers, along with some limited local repair and home improvement activities.
-Habitat’s Asia-Pacific office is located in Bangkok, Thailand.

 7. How does Habitat’s “No Profit” housing partnership work with homeowners?

 Habitat builds and rehabilitates simple, decent houses with the help of homeowner (or known as ‘partner’) families, volunteer labor and donations of money and materials.
-Habitat houses are not free, but are sold to families at no profit and financed through long-term, affordable loans.
+Habitat for Humanity Bangladesh houses are free.
 Home partners also invest their own labor known as “sweat equity” to construct their homes.
 In some areas Habitat works directly with the families to provide financial and technical support for housing.
-In other areas Habitat works through local NGOs or Community Organizations that have microfinance initiatives already operating.
+In other areas Habitat works through local NGOs or Community Organizations.

 8. Do You Have To Be A Christian To Be A Habitat Homeowner?

 Habitat works with people of all faiths and no faith.
-Homeowners are selected based on their level of need, their ability to repay the loan and their willingness to work in partnership with Habitat for Humanity.
+Homeowners are selected based on their level of need and their willingness to work in partnership with Habitat for Humanity.
 Habitat follows a non-discriminatory policy of family selection.
 Neither race nor religion is a factor in choosing families to become Habitat homeowners.

 9. How are partner families selected?

-Families in need of decent shelter apply for Habitat loans through Habitat’s local satellite offices or partner organizations.
-Habitat selects homeowners based on their need for adequate housing and their ability to repay the home loans.
-In Habitat’s mission to serve disadvantaged families improve their housing, all of HFH Bangladesh’s homeowners fall under the USD$2 a day poverty line.
+Families in need of decent shelter apply through Habitat’s local HRC offices or partner organizations.
+Habitat selects homeowners based on their need for adequate housing.

 10. How much does a Habitat house cost in Bangladesh?